sterinaldi/FIGARO/docs/source/api_guide.rst

-API guide
+FIGARO in a python script
 =========

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

-   introductive_nb
+   ./introductive_notebook